githubEdit

 No. Today, a Request Node is required to interact with the Request Network IPFS Network.
 That said, it is possible to make the end-user pay the protocol fee when creating a request instead of the Request Node.
 To do this, inject an HttpMetaMaskDataAccess into the frontend RequestNetwork instance.

 Yes.
-It is possible to request access to a user's Request Finance invoices using the add-stakeholder web component which is just a thin wrapper around the Request Finance Add Stakeholders API.
+It is possible to request access to a user's Request Finance invoices using the add-stakeholder web componentarrow-up-right which is just a thin wrapper around the Request Finance Add Stakeholders APIarrow-up-right.
 They display a dialog that prompts the end-user to grant access to 1 invoice at a time.

 Details: